uc-cdis/gen3.org/content/resources/user/access-data.md

 ![Selection and Download](Gen3_selection_and_download_highlight.png)

+If you downloaded a manifest for bulk download see how to proceed with the [Gen3 client](/resources/user/gen3-client/#5-provide-a-manifest-file-for-bulk-download).
 If you downloaded a .JSON file, you can access the data using for example the `json package` in Python.
+More information on how to proceed from here can be found in our [webinars](https://www.youtube.com/channel/UCMCwQy4EDd1BaskzZgIOsNQ/videos) or coming soon also [here](https://gen3.org/resources/user/analyze-data/).
 Individual files can be downloaded by simply clicking on the filename and then clicking the download button, or by finding the GUID of the file of interest and entering the URL https://gen3.datacommons.io/files/GUID.

 __Note:__ If a commons restricts data download access to within a virtual private cloud (VPC), then an "Access Denied" error will be displayed by the website.
 Some commons may choose to allow analysis only in the Gen3-provided Workspace, which is documented [here](/resources/user/analyze-data/).